berkaytok/Harmonic-Orbits/README.md

 ```supercollider
 s.boot;
 ```
-4. Copy and run the provided SuperCollider code for the synth definition and OSC receiver
+4. Run the provided SuperCollider code for the synth definition and OSC receiver

 ### Processing Setup
 1. Open the `.pde` file in Processing